Best WFPB Italian Alfredo Sauce (No Dairy)

 Add-Ins and Substitutions

-The only substitute one should make in this recipe is the plant-based milk.
-I have reduced the amount of cashews with success but it might be a thinner sauce. which will thicken upon sitting for a bit.
+I have successfully reduced the amount of cashews by a third.
+However, it might result in a thinner sauce.
+The sauce will thicken upon sitting for a bit.

 Storing